How To: Mental Training On and Off the Wall for Peak Performance

 Just like with breathing and body language, we can either let our self-talk run freely or we can attempt to use it as a tool.
 For climbers, learning to use self-talk as a tool is tricky.
 Self-talk is an abstract concept.
 It’s hard to know where to start, and first attempts to use self-talk as a tool often feel forced and ineffective.
-After all, how many times can we notice ourselves getting tired, tell ourselves “you can do it!”, let go anyway, and still believe in the power of self-talk?
+How many times can you continue to tell your tired self “you can do it!”, if the result generally seems to still mean you fall off the wall?

-However, effective self-talk is usually more than just telling yourself “you can do it!” or “keep going!”.
-While these words aren’t bad, they are generic and usually aren’t enough to motivate us when we are very tired.
+Well, self-talk is usually more than just telling yourself “you can do it!” or “keep going!”.
+While these words aren’t bad, they are generic and usually aren’t enough to motivate you when you are very tired.
 This is because we have no emotional connection to them.
 Neither of these phrases remind us of something we really, deeply want or value.